Obtaining Property By Fraud as a Bankrupt

 The Maximum Penalty for the offence of obtaining property by fraud as a bankrupt is three years imprisonment.

-This matter is can be dealt with in either the Local or District Court depending on how serious it is.
+This matter is can be dealt with in either the Magistrates Court or District Court.

-- You apply for a credit card and when asked whether you’re an undischarged bankrupt, you say no.
+- A person applies for a credit card and when asked whether they’re an undischarged bankrupt, says no;

 - The obtaining of the property or credit was dishonest.